nulLeeKH/arduino-optical-dust-sensor-library/README.md

 ## About

-A library for arduino to measure dust density with optical dust sensors.
+The library for arduino to measure dust density with optical dust sensors.

 ## Functions